 As the day progresses, doctors can fall more and more behind schedule, encouraging them to rush through already time-squeezed appointments.
 And patients may feel rushed themselves, wanting to get home as quickly as possible.

 Since there is less time for conversations, doctors and patients may defer conversations and decisions to a future appointment or skip them altogether.

 Unsurprisingly, experts consider time constraints, such as rushed appointments, a major cause of missed or wrong diagnoses.
 Why?
 It’s natural for everyone, including doctors, to rely on mental shortcuts when time and/or resources are limited.
 In these instances, doctors can make quick assumptions which not only increases the likelihood of missing disease warnings signs, but it can lead to poor decision-making as well.

 How does the time of day patients receive medical care impact their health?

-Clearly, patients can suffer when these, and other issues, make it hard for doctors to practice at their highest standards.
-For example, research shows that medication errors increase when health care professionals feel rushed or fatigued (among other factors).
+Clearly, patients can suffer when conditions make it hard for doctors to practice at their highest standards.

 Below are a few examples that illustrate how the time of your appointment or procedure can impact your health.